Chicago Bears Greatest Games 1979-2010

 of regulation.
 Thanks to a fumble by Viking running back Adrian Peterson, the

-Bears were able to recover and kick the shocking, game-winning field goal to
+Bears were able to recover and score on a Aromashodu touchdown

-pull off a 33-30 upset.
-In the process, the Bears kept the Vikings from owning
+catch to pull off a 36-30 upset.
+In the process, the Bears kept the

 42nd Most Memorable Chicago Bears Game since 1979